 Show DNS name resolver status, including server address.
 If you change the server address in the DHCP server, you can renew the DHCP lease, and check the DNS name resolver status again.

-In the below example output, the DNS server currently used is 10.0.0.4, which is AD server.
-And this may change between specified DNS Servers (10.0.0.4 or 10.0.0.6).
-Also in case that server cannot be used, one of the Fallback DNS Servers are used.
+In the below example output, the DNS server currently used is also the AD server.
+In case that server cannot be used, one of the Fallback DNS Servers is used.
 Please pay special care if you use a local DNS server.
-These must be able to resolve Morro's cloud address and other third-party service, such includes AWS, Wasabi, etc. If your AD domain is local (either using .local or not), external DNS cannot solve your Realm.
+These must be able to resolve Morro's cloud address and other third-party services, such includes AWS, Wasabi, etc. If your AD domain is local (either using .local or not), external DNS cannot solve your Realm.
 So please pay special attention.

 Network Resolver Query